 International Travel Scholarship and Eric Gambrill Memorial Awards

-These awards offer GPs and family doctors the opportunity to undertake projects or study outside of their home country and experience family medicine overseas to enhance their effectiveness, develop knowledge of best practice and make a difference at home and abroad.
+These awards offer GPs and family doctors the opportunity to undertake projects or study outside of their home country.
+Successful participants experience family medicine overseas in order to enhance their effectiveness, develop knowledge of best practice and make a difference at home and abroad.
 Any General Practitioner can apply for the awards (including RCGP members or non members and, UK residents and international GPs at any career stage.)
 Awards range from £200-£2000.

 These awards can be used for